sassoftware/vi-solution-extensions/docs/pages/2-mobile-solutions.md

 ## Existing Mobile Solution Extension Development Scaffolding

-It may be the case when you run the either of these commands that you get a prompt saying.
+Running either of these commands might display the following prompt:

 ```shell
 It looks like this project has previously been set up for mobile development, are you sure you want to continue? (y/n):
 ```

-This is due to the fact that some files from the mobile scaffolding already exist and if you continue then it will reset some files to an initialised state, eg: `mobile-elements > src > app > app.module.ts`.
+This is because some files from the mobile scaffolding already exist and continuing might reset some files to an initialized state - for example, `mobile-elements > src > app > app.module.ts`.

-This means that things like imports which previously existed may no longer be the same and cause errors so it is something to keep in mind.
+This means that items like imports, that previously existed, might no longer be the same and cause errors.